 Just like any other dieting supplement, using CBD alone does not guarantee weight loss.
 As mentioned before, weight loss only occurs when one’s energy intake is lower than their energy expenditure.
 CBD use might increase energy expenditure by encouraging fat cell browning, and decrease energy intake by suppressing appetite, but this means nothing if one’s lifestyle is not adjusted accordingly.

 Continuing to eat unhealthy foods and maintaining an unbalanced diet will ruin any potential weight loss effects that CBD may provide.
-However, when used in conjunction with a healthy diet and a good amount of exercise, CBD shows promise in influencing weight loss.
+And even though you can mix CBD and alcohol, heavy drinking can be a big factor with those struggling with their weight.
+The bottom line is that when used in conjunction with a healthy diet and a good amount of exercise, CBD shows promise in influencing weight loss.

 What to Look For in a Good CBD Oil